RaghuRamSatt/FraudFusion/README.md

 - **Version 3:** Added feature-specific initialization for amount, implemented cyclical encoding for time features (hour, day, month, day of week), applied targeted loss weighting, and increased model capacity
 - **Version 4:** Focused on stability with controlled distribution matching for amount feature, stability-preserving architecture changes, balanced loss weighting, and NaN prevention mechanisms
 - **Version 5:** Enhanced distribution modeling to better capture the bimodal nature of the amount feature, improved age distribution modeling, and added feature-specific adjustments to the generation process
-- **Version 7 (Final):** Implemented post-processing steps to enforce amount distribution matching, enhanced initialization specifically for the amount feature, applied more aggressive weighting for higher fraud amounts, and added distribution transformation matching
+- **Version 7 (Final):** Implemented post-processing steps to enforce amount distribution matching, enhanced initialization specifically for the amount feature, applied more aggressive weighting for higher fraud amounts, and added distribution transformation matching using quantile-based CDF transformation.
+Introduced bimodal initialization strategy with a 90/10 split favoring high-value fraud samples and KDE-based peak detection.

 ## Enhanced Loss Functions